 5 Ways to Honor Student Curiosity with Adobe Spark Creation Tools

 Ask students to choose a subtopic during a larger unit for a special deep dive.
-You might guide them through the research process with a set structure for a final product or give them the freedom to share their findings with their own structure.
+You might guide them through the research process with a set structure for a final product.
+Or you could give them the freedom to share their findings with their own structure.
 Students can create a Spark Video that shows off their discoveries about a new topic.

 As students dive into a new unit with you ask them to collect their questions about a topic.
 Maybe they are curious about the origin of a word when reading a new book in a literature circle or they wonder how an app is made and have questions about coding.
 Students can create a Spark Post graphic in the shape of Instagram post to contribute to a school account or to simply post in a discussion thread in a class LMS.